vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/11_THE_NEW_PARTY.md

 the great Nationalist leaders — Messrs.
 Bepin Chunder Pal, Arabindo Ghose, Lajpat Rai, G. S. Khaparde, G.
-Subramanya Ayer — Mr. Tilak received that homage to which his genius, sacrifices and long uninterrupted ser- vices of the country fully entitled him.
-The organiza- tion of the Nationalist Party also involved the work of fighting with the Moderates both in and out of the Congress.
-This was no easy thing ; for the Moderate Party, moribund though it was, controlled most of the National organisations of the day ; its leaders, with their long record of public service, were capable beyond question, learned beyond compare, resourceful and do- mineering.
-They were the last persons to allow them- selves to be swept away.
+Subramanya Ayer — Mr. Tilak received that homage to which his genius, sacrifices and long uninterrupted ser###vices of the country fully entitled him.
+The organiza###tion of the Nationalist Party also involved the work of fighting with the Moderates both in and out of the Congress.
+This was no easy thing ; for the Moderate Party, moribund though it was, controlled most of the National organisations of the day ; its leaders, with their long record of public service, were capable beyond question, learned beyond compare, resourceful and do###mineering.
+They were the last persons to allow them###selves to be swept away.
 It required all Mr. Tilak's genius, aided of course by the powerful ability of his political colleagues, to give a rub to the Moderates.
-In the Congress he was the only man who could beard the Bombay Lion ; and his consumate mastery of ail wea- pons of intellectual warfare enabled him to measure swords with Sir Pherozeshah Mehta.
+In the Congress he was the only man who could beard the Bombay Lion ; and his consumate mastery of ail wea###pons of intellectual warfare enabled him to measure swords with Sir Pherozeshah Mehta.

-Mr. Tilak once said that every such movement ought to be judged by a triple standard (i) The actual work it does (2) the moral force it awakens and (3) by the in- tellectual revolution it brings about.
-The anti-Parti- tion movement soon lost its provincial character and became a movement for National Regeneration and the attainment of Swaraj.
+Mr. Tilak once said that every such movement ought to be judged by a triple standard (i) The actual work it does (2) the moral force it awakens and (3) by the in###tellectual revolution it brings about.
+The anti-Parti###tion movement soon lost its provincial character and became a movement for National Regeneration and the attainment of Swaraj.
 The swadeshi spirit stimulated the establishment of several industries hitherto starving.